directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

 ### Flow "Send create/update event to Google Calendar"
-Processing of Create / Update is more complicated than Delete, cause after we sent this event info, we might receive id of Google Calendar Event that was created and we must update current Directus item with this id.
+Processing of Create / Update is more complicated than Delete, cause after we send this event info, we might receive the id of the Google Calendar Event that was created and we must update the current Directus item with this ID.
 This operation is not blocking.

 ![whole flow](/copy-this-template-directory/directus_flow_3_full_.png "whole flow")